joshuabowers/search_magic/README.markdown

 ### arrange

 Now that we've explored the search graph, its time to revisit arranging data.
 Any values coming from a document's searchables are replicated in a hash within that document: its **arrangeable_values**.
-Will slightly costly, when it comes to replicating data across a document hierarchy, it provides a very clever trick: it allows a document to be sorted by any of its searchables, regardless of where they come from.
+While slightly costly, when it comes to replicating data across a document hierarchy, it provides a very clever trick: it allows a document to be sorted by any of its searchables, regardless of where they come from.
 It matters not whether the searchable is a field on the defining document or on an association.
 It matters not whether a field is coming from a referenced or an embedded document.
 All are welcome, and all are handled exactly the same.

 Using the running examples from the last sections, let's explore some example usage: